Guardian-Development/NewcastleUniversityDissertation/FlinkInfrastructure/README.md

 chmod 700 id_rsa
 flink-1.4.1/bin/start-cluster.sh

+RUNNING A JOB
+- sbt clean assembly
+- look for the jar path that was created
+- ./flink run --jobmanager job-manager-ip:6123 jarfilepath --properties-file properties-file

 # TOD0
-find out why start cluster doesnt work remotly Potentially need to add SSH config to task managers works when manually call cleanup readme with instructions add the running of a task in the cluster
+add the running of a task in the cluster cleanup readme with instructions